 Old History of Project Management

-Today we are unable to understand that how Pyramids of Egypt around were built 2500 BC and the same is the case for the Great Wall of China built in 208 BC.
+Today we are unable to understand that how Pyramids of Egypt around were built 2500 BC, and the same is the case for the Great Wall of China established in 208 BC.
 But historical data shows that these megaprojects were done through sheer project management.
-You can name those organizers as managers, soldiers and the labor as criminals and slaves.
+You can name those organizers as managers, soldiers, and the labor as criminals and slaves.

 Modern History of Project Management

 The 19th century is considered the birth of modern project management as we recognize it today.
-Let us see a brief modern history.
+Let us see a brief recent history.

 1911: Frederic Taylor published The Principle of Scientific Management to organize the steel industry worker.

-1917: Henry Gantt introduced Gantt Chart and they consider him as the father of modern project management
+1917: Henry Gantt introduced the Gantt Chart, and they consider him as the father of modern project management

 1957: Dupont developed the Critical Path Technique